wubeen/wubeen.github.io/content/authors/admin/_index.md

     # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Bin Wu currently is a Research Scientist at Database and Storage Lab, Alibaba Cloud.
+bio: Bin Wu, Research Scientist at Database and Storage Lab, Alibaba Cloud.
+  # Before that, he is a researcher at Noah’s Ark Lab of Huawei.
+His research interest lies in the cross-intersection of theoretical computer science, large-scale database management systems and machine learning.
+He received his Ph.D in Computer Science from HKSUT under the supervision of <a href="https://www.cse.ust.hk/~yike/">Prof. Ke Yi</a> in 2017 and received his bachelor’s degree from Fudan University in 2012.
+He is a recipient of ACM SIGMOD Research Highlight Award(2017) and ACM SIGMOD Best Paper Award(2016).
+Content: Bin Wu, Research Scientist at Database and Storage Lab, Alibaba Cloud.
   Before that, he is a researcher at Noah’s Ark Lab of Huawei.
 His research interest lies in the cross-intersection of theoretical computer science, large-scale database management systems and machine learning.
 He received his Ph.D in Computer Science from HKSUT under the supervision of <a href="https://www.cse.ust.hk/~yike/">Prof. Ke Yi</a> in 2017 and received his bachelor’s degree from Fudan University in 2012.
 He is a recipient of ACM SIGMOD Research Highlight Award(2017) and ACM SIGMOD Best Paper Award(2016).
 # Interests to show in About widget
+# Interests to show in About widget
 interests:
-  - Large-scale database management systems
+  - OLAP algorithms and systems
+  - Query optimization
-  - Machine learning
+  - DB for machine learning
+  - AI for large-scale systems

+# (online analytical query processing, approximate query processing, query optimization)
 # Education to show in About widget
 education:
   courses:
     - course: Ph.D in Computer Science
+      supervisor: Prof. Ke Yi
       institution: The Hong Kong University of Science and Technology(HKUST)
       year: 2017
     - course: B.S. in Computer Science